 The Shasta region of California has no shortage of great lava tubes to explore.
-My favorite is probably the Subway Tube in Lassen National Park, but Pluto’s Cave is a fantastic cave that I stumbled on.
+My favorites are probably the Subway Tube in Lassen National Park or Lava Beds National Monument as a whole, but Pluto’s Cave is a fantastic cave that I stumbled on during a recent trip.
 A short walk is all that is needed to access the massive cave, and it is a great spot to explore in the town of Weed.
 Here is all the information.

 - 1.5 miles round trip, more if you go further in the cave